digitalcredentials/credential-status-manager-git/README.md

 */
 ```

-**Note:** If the caller invokes `allocateStatus` multiple times with the same credential ID against the same instance of a credential status manager, the library will not allocate a new status list entry.
+**Note:** If the caller invokes `allocateStatus` multiple times with the same credential ID against the same instance of a credential status manager, the library will not allocate a new entry.
 It will just return a credential with the same status info as it did in the previous invocation.

 ### Update status of credential